 After this document is approved by the MetroPlan Orlando Board, it is submitted to the Florida Department of Transportation (FDOT).
-FDOT uses both the National Highway and State Road lists and MetroPlan Orlando's Multimodal System (TMA) lists to program projects for funding in the FY 2023/24 - FY 2027/28 Work Program based on both the MetroPlan Orlando TMA priorities and the FDOT FY 2023/24 - FY 2027/28 Tentative Five-Year Work Program.
+FDOT uses both the National Highway and State Road lists and MetroPlan Orlando's Multimodal System (TMA) lists to program projects for funding in future Work Programs based on both the MetroPlan Orlando TMA priorities and the FDOT FY 2024/25 - FY 2028/29 Tentative Five-Year Work Program.